coilhq/mucoa/SOLUTION_DESIGN.md

 * Non PCI-DSS sensitive information stored in TigerBeetle

 ##### Secure Storage at Rest
-* TigerBeetle stores all data at rest encrypted under 256bit `XChaCha20`
+* TigerBeetle stores all data at rest encrypted under 256-bit `XChaCha20`.
 * MySQL database for CentralLedger to be configured for:
-  * TLS/SSL communication between CentralLedger and MySQL
+  * TLS/SSL communication between CentralLedger and MySQL.
-  * MysQL Keyring plugin may be used to encrypt data at rest (https://aimlessengineer.com/2021/04/26/data-at-rest-encryption-in-mysql/)
+  * MysQL Keyring plugin may be used to encrypt data at rest (https://aimlessengineer.com/2021/04/26/data-at-rest-encryption-in-mysql/).
-* Security of sensitive data in the database
+* Security of sensitive data in the database.

 ##### Other
 * Authentication of the CL API